angeloocana/angeloocana/roadmap.md

 - Search for cambo in npm, if not available add it.
 - Fix start page rendering without styles.

-## WorkingWorking
+## Working
-- filter posts by language.
-- translate header, footer, welcome ...
+- translate welcome ...
 - Menu.
 - Remove path from .md files then add lang and path to graphql.

 ## Done
+- filter posts by language.
+- translate header, footer ...
 - Test travis.
 - Setup Tests with Jest.
 - Multi language Menu.